Sermons2024-01-11T13:29:56-05:00

 Asked to write a composition entitled, What I am thankful for on Thanksgiving, little Johnny wrote, “I am thankful that I’m not a turkey.”

 Shawn Achor, a psychologist who teaches at Harvard, suggests that we can train our brains to become more grateful by setting aside just five minutes a day for practicing gratitude.
-He cites a […]
+He cites a study in which […]

 11Nov, 2018